-Settled by the Carthaginians in the 5th century BC, Ibiza has seen successive waves of invasion and occupation—the latest of which began in the 1960s, when it became a tourist destination.
+Tranquil countryside, secluded coves, and intimate luxury lodging to the north; sandy beaches and party venues by the score to the south; a capital crowned with a historic UNESCO World Heritage Site, and laid-back (and English-speaking) hospitality islandwide—Ibiza is a vacation destination not to be missed.
+Settled by the Carthaginians in the 5th century BC, Ibiza has seen successive waves of invasion and occupation, the latest of which began in the 1960s, when it became a tourist destination.
 With a full-time population of barely 140,000, it now gets some 2 million visitors a year.
 It's blessed with beaches—56 of them, by one count—and also has the world's largest nightclub.
 About a quarter of the people who live on Ibiza year-round are expats.

 October through April, the pace of life here is decidedly slow, and many of the island's hotels and restaurants are closed.
 In the 1960s and early 1970s, Ibiza was discovered by sun-seeking hippies and eventually emerged as an icon of counterculture chic.
 Ibizans were—and still are—friendly and tolerant of their eccentric visitors.
 In the late 1980s and 1990s, club culture took over.
 Young ravers flocked here from all over the world to dance all night and pack the sands of built-up beach resorts like Sant Antoni.
 That party-hearty Ibiza is still alive and well, but a new wave of luxury rural hotels, offering oases of peace and privacy, with spas and high-end restaurants, marks the most recent transformation of the island into a venue for more upscale tourism.